-Section 6B(3)(b) recognises, as qualifying medical expenditure, amounts (other than expenditure recoverable by the taxpayer or his or her spouse) necessarily incurred and paid by the taxpayer in consequence of a disability suffered by him or her, his or her spouse or his or her child.
+As indicated above, the AMTC in the category "Taxpayer, his or her spouse or his or her child is a person with a disability" recognises, as qualifying medical expenses, amounts (other than expenses recoverable by the taxpayer or his or her spouse) necessarily incurred and paid by the taxpayer in consequence of a disability suffered by him or her, his or her spouse or his or her child.

-The following AMTC may be claimed in respect of qualifying medical expenditure paid during the year of assessment:36
+The following AMTC may be claimed in respect of qualifying medical expenditure paid during the year of assessment:

-- 33,3% of the fees paid to a medical scheme or qualifying foreign fund as exceeds three times the amount of the MTC37 to which that person is entitled; plus - 33,3% of qualifying medical expenses38 paid (out-of-pocket expenses).
+- 33,3% of the fees paid to a medical scheme or qualifying foreign fund as exceeds three times the amount of the MTC to which that person is entitled; plus - 33,3% of qualifying medical expenses paid (out-of-pocket expenses).